 Growing Swiss Chard

-Want to know how to grow the marvelously ornamental Swiss Chard?
+Want to know how to grow the marvelously ornamental Swiss Chard for your chocolate avocado smoothie?
 The crinkly leaves and colorful stems are a standout in the garden.
 Swiss chard can be planted in spring for summer interest or early fall for a fall display.
 Grow from seeds or transplants in well drained soil that is richly amended with rotted manure or compost for sturdy growth.
 Transplants can be planted 3-4 weeks before the last frost free date.
 Seeds are planted 1/4 to 3/4 inch deep and require 5-6 weeks to reach a good planting size.

 Growing Swiss chard for your chocolate avocado smoothie or favorite salad is fairly easy in that it requires an organically rich, well-drained soil, part-shade to full-sun conditions, and consistent watering.
-Kellogg Garden Organics All Natural Garden Soil for Flowers & Vegetables is a good choice that I used last summer (right and soil below).
-Freshen up your ground soil by adding several parts organic All Natural Garden Soil from Kellogg.
+Freshen up your ground soil by adding several parts organic soil.
 Then mulch well after planting; mulching the area around Swiss chard enables better moisture retention and protects against weeds.
 If Swiss chard bolts, simply cut off the flowering stem at the base of the plant as the flower can get quite tall, but is not attractive.
 Cut stems off at the base of the plant in fall and you might be surprised by returning plants in the spring.

 Plants are typically problem free, but can be attacked by mites, aphids, and caterpillars.
 Treat the pests organically by spraying or picking them off.
 Spray with soapy water dependent upon the pest.
 Swiss chard can get cercospora leaf spot, a disease that disfigures the leaves with ash-gray spots that have purple edges or fungal issues.

-Truly, chard is as ornamental as it is tasty.
+Truly, chard is as ornamental as it is tasty in your chocolate avocado smoothie.
 Chard will wilt at a hard freeze below 30 degrees, so it is one of the cold season crops that will be the quickest to close up for the season.
 Planting from seed would require at least 6 weeks of growth before putting it in the ground, so starting seeds in the winter makes sense, or pick up a plant or two at the local garden center.